RajarshiRoyAmdohi/Ecommerce-ReactRedux-NodeJS-Mysql/README.md

     - npm start

-####  Your e-commerce application should now be running locally.
+####  E-commerce application should now be running locally.
 You can access the frontend at http://localhost:3000 and the backend at http://localhost:5000.